vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 Notes taken in the morning: I overall had a similar experience as the previous morning, though I'd say that on the whole the pain was even less early in the morning.
-However, there was more distinctive "stomach rumble" (albeit more below the belly) after I returned from jogging and before I had my first meal.
+However, there was more distinctive "stomach rumble" (albeit more below the belly button) after I returned from jogging and before I had my first meal.

 Notes taken at night shortly before wrapping up: After my first meal,